hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Fields/1-Integration-Guide.md

 </form>
 ```

-In this example, the HiPay Enterprise JavaScript SDK will generate a hosted field in the `hipay-card-holder`, `hipay-card-number`, `hipay-expiry-date`, `hipay-cvc` divs.
+In this example, the HiPay Enterprise JavaScript SDK will generate a Hosted Field in the `hipay-card-holder`, `hipay-card-number`, `hipay-expiry-date`, `hipay-cvc` divs.

 ## 3 - Create the payment product instance